kyleko1234/myEasyLedger/rest_api/Documentation/Organization/Contents/List All Persons in an Organization.md

 ### List all persons associated with an organization
 Endpoint: `GET /organization/{id}/person`

+Authorization: Requesting user must belong to the requested organization.

 Returns a list of all persons associated with the organization with the specified id.
 ___
 #### Request Body Parameters